DrC0okie/HEIG_ARN_Labo4/pandoc_template/template.md

-## Comparison of the experiments on MNIST dataset
+## Comparison of the experiments and questions

-After analyzing those 3 experiments, it is clear that the complexity of the model and the nature of the feature representation are essential to the performance in digit recognition.
-While shallow networks quickly reach their performance limits, deeper architectures like CNNs with advanced feature engineering (like HOG) or inherent feature extraction capabilities show big improvements in accuracy and loss.
-However, more complex models require more CPU resources and training time but they yield much better results.
-The experiment with the CNN showed the power of layer depth, neuron count, and dropout in resulting in high accuracy and making it the best performer.
+After analyzing those 3 experiments, it is clear that the complexity of the model and the feature representation are important for the classification performance.
+Shallow networks quickly reach their performance limits, while deeper architectures like CNN show big improvements in accuracy and loss.
+However, more complex models require more CPU resources (and training time) but they give much better results.
+The experiment with the CNN showed the power of layer depth, neuron count, and dropout resulting in high accuracy and making it the best performer.

+> Question: *The CNNs models are deeper (have more layers), do they have more weights than the shallow ones? explain with one example.*

+I our 3 experiments, yes, the shallow models have less weight than the deeper CNN model, however, the relationship between the depth of a convolutional neural network (CNN) and the number of weights (parameters) it contains **is not strictly linear**.
+Deeper networks have generally more layers, which could result in more parameters.
+However, the size of the layers and the kernel size of the filters also affect the total parameter count.

+Furthermore, CNN include layers that do not increase the parameter count (pooling layers and dropout layers).
+These layers help in reducing the dimensionality of the data passing through the network without adding weights.

+Finally, we must take into account the manner how layers are connected.
+For example, a densely connected layer will have more parameters than a convolutional layer with the same number of output units because each unit in a dense layer connects to all units in the previous layer.

+#### Example:

+1. **Shallow Neural Network (Model A):**
+   - **Input Layer:** Flattened input of 784 (28x28 pixels)
+   - **Dense Layer 1:** 128 neurons
+   - **Output Layer:** 10 neurons (one for each digit)
+   - **Total Parameters:** Parameters in Dense Layer 1 = 784 * 128 + 128 (bias) = 100,480 Parameters in Output Layer = 128 * 10 + 10 (bias) = 1,290 **Total for Model A = 100,480 + 1,290 = 101,770**
+2. **Deeper CNN (Model B):**
+   - **Input Layer:** 28x28 pixels, no flattening
+   - **Conv Layer 1:** 32 filters of size 3x3, stride 1 (padding 'same')
+   - **Pooling Layer 1:** 2x2, stride 2
+   - **Conv Layer 2:** 64 filters of size 3x3, stride 1 (padding 'same')
+   - **Output Layer:** 10 neurons
+   - **Total Parameters:** Parameters in Conv Layer 1 = (3 * 3 * 1 * 32) + 32 (bias) = 320 Parameters in Conv Layer 2 = (3 * 3 * 32 * 64) + 64 (bias) = 18,496 Parameters in Output Layer = (Assuming a flattening step produces 64 features): 64 * 10 + 10 (bias) = 650 **Total for Model B = 320 + 18,496 + 650 = 19,466**

+In this example, despite having fewer layers, the shallow network (Model A) has more parameters than the deeper CNN (Model B).
+This difference is explained because the dense layers in the shallow model connect each input to each neuron, resulting in a high number of parameters.
+In the other hand, the convolutional layers in the deeper CNN model only connect each filter to a local region of the input image, and this reduces the number of parameters despite the increase in depth.

+\pagebreak